Use AWS Secrets Manager in connections

 # Prerequisites

-To complete the steps in this guide, you'll need:
+To complete the steps in this guide, you must have the following prerequisites:

-- An account with a successful AWS Secrets Manager workspace-level or AWS Secrets Manager project-level connection
+- A successful AWS Secrets Manager workspace-level or project-level connection.

 In Amazon Web Services (AWS):